prometheus-operator/prometheus-operator/contrib/kube-prometheus/docs/kube-prometheus-on-kubeadm.md

 kubectl --namespace="$NAMESPACE" apply -f manifests/kube-state-metrics
 ```

 Then, we can deploy the grafana credentials.
-By default, the username/password will be `admin/admin`, you can feel free to change these for your production clusters.
+By default, the username/password will be `admin/admin`, you should change these for your production clusters.

 ```
 kubectl --namespace="$NAMESPACE" apply -f manifests/grafana/grafana-credentials.yaml